anilmurty/trycrib/README.md

 ## 🔐 Authentication & Authorization

-The app uses Supabase Auth with three user roles:
+The app uses Clerk.dev authentication with four user roles:

 - **Buyer**: Can browse and book properties
-- **Seller**: Can list and manage properties
+- **Seller**: Can list and manage properties, claim ownership of properties
-- **Admin**: Can verify properties and manage users
+- **Admin**: Can verify properties, manage users, and import property data
+- **Superadmin**: Can manage admin roles and system configuration

-Users are automatically redirected to role-appropriate dashboards after authentication.
+Users are automatically redirected to role-appropriate dashboards after authentication, with an onboarding flow for new users to select their role.

 ## 💳 Payment Integration